lujji/JXD-7800b-KK-kernel/README.md

 RK_g7_KK
 ========

-G7 kitkat kernel
+An attempt to port 7800b kernel to KK

-run g7KK_defconfig to build
+run 7800b_defconfig to build